kubernetes/community/contributors/design-proposals/local-storage-overview.md

 * Local Persistent Volume bindings happening in the scheduler vs in PV controller
     * Should the PV controller fold into the scheduler
 	* This will help spread PVs and pods across matching zones.
-* Should block level storage devices be auto formatted to be used as file level storage instead of having the filesystems precreated by the admin?
-    * It would match behavior with GCE PD and EBS where the volume plugin will create the filesystem first.
-    * It can allow for more comprehensive (but slower) volume cleanup options.
-The filesystem can be destroyed and then the partition can be zeroed.
-    * It limits the filesystem choices to those that k8 supports.
 * Repair/replace scenarios.
     * What are the implications of removing a disk and replacing it with a new one?
     * We may not do anything in the system, but may need a special workflow